Frequently Asked Questions

 We also highly recommend checking back at least one more time during the month to make sure no changes have been made to the challenge recipe, as any changes are not emailed to members either.

-When you can see the private forums, you’re in baby!
+When you can see the private forums, you’re in!

-Membership opens on the first of the month for the Daring Bakers.
+Membership opens on the first of the month.